 Want to learn more?
 Read this blog post for tips and formats to help craft your next subject line.

 Your entire promotional email should move your audience toward taking one very clear next step: registering for your webinar.

 The copy, images, and layout of your email should all guide your readers to a single call to action that allows them to quickly and conveniently sign up for your event.

 There are countless ways to design your CTA, but here are some industry best practices to start with:

 Want to learn more?
 Check out Optimizely’s breakdown of the CRAFT strategy for creating email CTAs.

 In this age of content shock and overflowing inboxes, it’s important to not overwhelm your audience with too much information right away.
-Your initial webinar invitation should only include the essential information so they can decide whether or not they will attend.
+Test out webinar invitations that include only the essential information, so they can decide whether or not they will attend.